Selectra-Dev/selectra-standards/programming/PHP.md

 Credentials **MUST NOT** be stored as plain text on the repository (especially production ones).
 Instead, you **SHOULD** provide an example of configuration file and eventually give instructions on how to create them.

-# Framework
+# Frameworks

-- A framework **MUST** be used for the project, to make for a better code and an easier maintenance
+- A framework **SHOULD** be used for the project, to make for a better code and an easier maintenance

 - In Selectra we are using **Laravel** framework.
 However if the developer is more comfortable working with another framework, it may be possible - pending our CTO's approval